carrieje/mysetup/README.md

 The setup script might overwrite your existing config files (e.g ~/.indent.pro).
 It does not make any copy of the files it destroys.
-This could be an future enhancement.
+This could be a future enhancement.

 I am not responsible for the use you make of these materials.
 You are the only responsible for it.